Chapter 1501:9-1 Oil Well Drilling

 (D) Temporary minimum well spacing in the vicinity of discovery wells:

-(a) Description of the area covered by the order;
+(a) A description of the area covered by the order;

-(b) Identification of the pool, field or horizons covered by the order;
+(b) An identification of the pool, field or geologic formations covered by the order;

-(c) Minimum distance wells may be drilled from the tract or drilling unit boundaries;
+(c) The minimum distance wells may be drilled from the tract or drilling unit boundaries;

 (2) An order of the chief for temporary minimum well spacing in the vicinity of a discovery well shall be effective on the date the order is made and shall continue in effect until it is either rescinded or amended by the chief or until such time as an order for special drilling unit requirements is made by the chief after hearing pursuant to section 1509.25 of the Revised Code.